Panmoni/yapbay/app/blog/_posts/yapbay-uvp.md

 She turns to YapBay to construct two chained offers.

-Offer 1: Luke, a Greek resident unaffected by the restrictions, is willing to accept her 1,000 EUR and in return offer her 1,000 USDC.
+**Offer 1**: Luke, a Greek resident unaffected by the restrictions, is willing to accept her 1,000 EUR (perhaps in cash) and in return offer her 1,000 EURC.

-Offer 2: Helmut in Germany will receive the 1,000 USDC and deposit 1,000 EUR into Dimitri's German bank account.
+**Offer 2**: Helmut in Germany will receive the 1,000 EURC and deposit 1,000 EUR into Dimitri's German bank account.

 With YapBay, Anastasia can navigate around capital controls and make sure her son has access to funds for college.